zakthehutt/cloudflare_tools/README.md

 Requires: Python3, python-cloudflare wrapper

 ## Description
-These Cloudflare API tools make it simple to apply changes across zones within your Cloudflare account.
+These Cloudflare API tools simplify applying changes across zones within your Cloudflare account.

 ## Versions:

 #### 1.0 May 9th, 2024
 * ADD DMARC: Allows you to search across all zones and add a DMARC where any are missing.
+* UPDATE CNAME: Searches for an existing CNAME record in all zones and replaces the content with user-defined content.